Sawbwa: from a native word meaning ‘prince, chief’.

-Very peaceful towards other species but is not an ideal community fish due to its small size and aggressive interactions between rival males.
-It will do best when maintained alone or with active, similarly-sized tankmates that enjoy comparable water conditions.
+Peaceful towards other species but not an ideal choice for the general community aquarium due to its small size and aggressive interactions between rival males.
+It does best when maintained alone or with similarly-sized, active species that enjoy comparable water conditions.

-Though gregarious by nature it’s a shoaling rather than schooling species which develops a distinct pecking order.
+Though gregarious by nature it exhibits shoaling rather than schooling behaviour.
 Males tend to be engaged in a continual battle for dominance, particularly when maintained in small numbers or in the presence of few females.

 SF member Mike Vulis notes that although the fry are relatively large they require microscopic food for at least 5-6 days before they will accept larger fare such as Artemia nauplii, apparently because they are only capable of digesting quite small amounts of food at a time.

 Small meals offered several times a day are therefore recommended for optimal growth, and it is important to observe the fry closely as they absorb their yolk sacs since they require food almost immediately once free-swimming.

 S. resplendens is traded under several names including ‘Asian rummynose’, ‘rummynose rasbora’ and ‘naked microrasbora’.
 It can be immediately distinguished from all other Asian cyprinids by the distinctive colour pattern.